Jason97even/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15_is a script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd 16_is a script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 17_is a script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”
+15_is a script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd 16_is a script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 17_is a script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin” 18_is a script that displays all lines of the file /etc/ssh/sshd_config starting with a letter